jgreathouse9/mlsynth/TSSC/TSSCVignette.md

 > **Note**
 >
-> This is an ongoing project; any feedback or comments are most welcome!
-In particular, someday I will add in the confidence intervals as well as do deeper explication of the subsampling routine for method selection.
+> **mlsynth** is an ongoing project; any feedback or comments are most welcome!
+See the ShowroomTSSC.py file for my replication code of the empirical example.

 # Introduction
 This tutorial uses publicly available data to demonstrate the utility of the [Two-Step](https://doi.org/10.1287/mnsc.2023.4878) Synthetic Control Method (TSSCM).
 The Python code is based on MATLAB code by [Kathleen Li](https://sites.utexas.edu/kathleenli/) and [Venkatesh Shankar](https://mays.tamu.edu/directory/venkatesh-shankar/).
 The tutorial is also intended to give social scientists a more precise idea of the parallel trends assumptions underlying SCM, as the design is increasingly popular for policy analysts, economists, marketers, and other fields.
 As a sort of prerequisite, I presumse that the reader is familiar with the basics of causal inference as well as the estimation of SCM and DID.
 I still, however, begin with the preliminaries.